 For each type of restraining order, there are different elements that must be proven.
 The petitioner carries the burden of meeting the standard of proof required for the issuance of that order.
 Domestic violence restraining orders require a preponderance of the evidence, and civil harassment restraining orders require clear and convincing evidence.

 During the hearing, you will also be given the opportunity to be heard and to cross-examine witnesses.
 Having an attorney present to advocate on your behalf can significantly impact the outcome of the hearing.
 San Diego Restraining Order attorney George H. Ramos, Jr. is a seasoned defense attorney with substantial experience and a thorough knowledge of restraining orders.
 Given his qualifications, he has the ability to both aggressively and effectively rebut the petitioner’s case and provide you with the best defense available.

-The outcome of a hearing on a permanent restraining order can potentially affect the next five years of your life, and if the order is extend the negative impact could last even longer.
+The outcome of a hearing on a permanent restraining order can potentially affect the next five years of your life, and if the order extends the negative impact could last even longer.
 Don’t take the risk.
-Contact George H. Ramos, Jr. & Associates to ensure that you get the defense you need.
-We offer free consultations and speak both English and Spanish.

 Ask a Lawyer for Help with Your California Restraining Order

 To learn more about the restraining order process, get help receiving an order, or find assistance defending yourself against an order, contact us.
 These cases are complex regardless of which side you’re on.
 Attention from experienced San Diego attorneys can make a big difference in how your case ends.
 We’re here to offer our best legal advice during a free consultation in San Diego.